discord-gungnir/core/README.md

 }
 ```

-You should then be able to call your command using `/mycommand`.
+You should then be able to call your command using `/mycommand`.\
+IMPORTANT: you need to add commands BEFORE creating the client.

 ## Command arguments
 ```ts